hzjken/multimodal-transportation-optimization/README.md

 7. The minimum unit for time is **day** in the model, and there is **at most one transit in a route in one day**.

 ## Dimension & Matrixing
-In order to make the criteria logic to be more clear and the calculation to be more efficient, we use the concept of matrixing to build the necessary components (decision variables, parameters and constraints) in the model.
+In order to make the criteria logic clearer and the calculation more efficient, we use the concept of matrixing to build the necessary components (decision variables, parameters and constraints) in the model.
 In our case, there are totally 4 dimensions:<br>
 1. **Start Port:** &nbsp;&nbsp; ***i***<br>
 Indicating the start port of a direct transport route.
 The dimension length equals the total number of ports in the data.
 2. **End Port:** &nbsp;&nbsp; ***j***<br>